-Any student who is not fully vaccinated by December 17, 2021 and who participates solely in online classes, and has not been and will not be physically present on campus, can be granted an online exemption.
-Students approved for fully online exemptions will be ineligible to participate in any in-person event and/or activity on campus or enter any University owned or operated facility until such time as the student is fully vaccinated for COVID-19 and presents evidence of such immunization as set forth above.
+Any student who is not “up-to-date” with COVID-19 vaccines and who participates solely in online classes, and has not been and will not be physically present on campus, can be granted an online exemption.
 Requests for online exemptions must be updated every semester by the student and must be re-submitted to the https://centenary.studenthealthportal.com

 *The University reserves the right to request further documentation if needed to assess the request.
 Determinations will be made on a case-by-case basis.